DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-edit-column.md

 cancelEditing | () => void | Switches a row to the read-only mode
 commitChanges | () => void | Initiates committing of row changes
 deleteRow | () => void | Initiates row deletion
-allowEditing | bool | Specifies if a row can be edited allowDeleting | bool | Specifies if a row can be deleted commandTemplate | (args: [CommandArgs](#command-args)) => ReactElement | A component that renders command controls within the command column cell style | Object | Styles that should be applied to the root cell element
+allowEditing | boolean | Specifies if a row can be edited allowDeleting | boolean | Specifies if a row can be deleted commandTemplate | (args: [CommandArgs](#command-args)) => ReactElement | A component that renders command controls within the command column cell style | Object | Styles that should be applied to the root cell element